maxchamplin/NLP_and_Identity_project1/README.md

 # NLP_and_Identity_project1
 Code and data for NLP and identity project 1.
-# Convokit is evil and hates me!!!!
+# Convokit requires version 3.12.1 of H5PY, it will not work on the most up to date version.

 ## Things max needs to fix:
 1. convokit not installing on new venvs